 Medicare’s policy towards spousal pay is very clear.
 Medicare does not pay spouses to provide personal care or assistance with activities of daily living for their husbands or wives.
 Medicare does not cover personal (non-medical) care for any of its beneficiaries.
 Despite having a clear policy, there continues to be strong misperceptions surrounding this topic.
 It is likely these stem from an extremely rare circumstance where a spouse is married to a practicing doctor, and Medicare has approved the spouse for home healthcare visits.
 In this situation, a doctor may be compensated for providing medical care for his or her spouse, but not for personal care.

-As of the most recent update (June 2019), our research has found fifteen states whose public assistance programs allow for spouses to be paid caregivers.
-This benefit, while far from being available in all fifty states, is fortunately available to a considerable percentage of the nation population, as these states disproportionately represent approximately 42%.
+As of the most recent update (June 2021), our research has found fifteen states whose public assistance programs allow for spouses to be paid caregivers.
 There are several different types of state programs that allow families this option.
 These include Medicaid HCBS Waivers, Medicaid State Plan Personal Care programs, and even non-Medicaid state funded assistance program.

 Prior to listing the states and programs, it is best to discuss how paying spouses actually works.
 Each of the programs that follow, allow for consumer direction of services, which means the “consumer” or beneficiary has the option to “direct” from whom they receive their care services.
 To clarify, they are allowed to choose whomever they would like, provided that individual meets the program’s requirements (physical ability, background check, etc.).
 Therefore, they can elect to hire their spouses as personal care providers.
 Their spouses, if approved, are paid by the state program or through an intermediary agency.
 Compensation rates vary by program and state.
 Typically, caregiver spouses are paid between $10.75 – $20.75 / hour.